Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-\textbf{Experimental results on large-scale datasets. }The effectiveness of the methods used in this study on two large-scale imbalanced datasets of ImageNet-LT and iNaturalist 2018 are further verified.
-Table\,\ref{table3} and Table\,\ref{table4} display the experimental results on ImageNet-LT and iNaturalist 2018.
-On ImageNet-LT, the CRI+PPW+PPmix method surpasses the previous best Bag of tricks \cite{34} by $0.2\%$ and the CRI+PPW\textsuperscript{\#} further improve by $11\%$.
-On iNaturalist 2018, the CRI+PPW\textsuperscript{\#} also surpasses the previous best RIDE by $0.1\%$.
+The effectiveness of the methods used in this study will be further verified on two large-scale imbalanced datasets, ImageNet-LT and iNaturalist 2018 are further verified.
+Table \ref{table5} and Table \ref{table6} show the experimental results on ImageNet-LT and iNaturalist 2018, respectively.
+The CRI+PPW+PPmix method outperforms the previous best Bag of tricks \cite{zhang2021bag} by $0.2\%$, and the CRI +PPW+RIDE further further by $11\%$ On ImageNet-LT.
+On iNaturalist 2018, the CRI+PPW+RIDE also beats the previous best RIDE by $0.1\%$.